Randolph-Macon Football History

 The last game of the season against H-SC would be the determining factor in winning the conference title.
 The Tigers played a tough game at Day Field but came out on the losing end as the Yellow Jackets took home their seventh ODAC title.

 2004-Present - The Arruza Era

-Randolph-Macon College Head Football Coach Pedro Arruza is starting his 16th season on the sidelines of Day Field in 2018.
-Over the course of the last ten years, R-MC has experienced a level of success not seen by the program since the 1960’s with seven straight winning seasons and another ODAC Championship.
+Randolph-Macon College Head Football Coach Pedro Arruza is in his 16th season on the sidelines of Day Field in 2019.
+Over the course of the past 12 years, R-MC has experienced a level of success not seen by the program since the 1960’s with 10 winning seasons and three ODAC Championships.
 In 2008, Arruza led the Randolph-Macon program to its first ODAC Championship since 1997 and its first trip to the NCAA Tournament since 1984.
 For his efforts, Arruza was named ODAC Coach of the Year for the first time in his short career.
 R-MC won the ODAC Championship again in 2016 and 2018, with Arruza earning Coach of the Year honors in each of those seasons.
 The 2018 squad posted a 23-20 at No. 8 John Carroll in the first round of the NCAA Playoffs, the first NCAA Tournament victory in program history.